kanevk/markdown-cv/_posts/2020-07-29-Kamen-Kanev-CV.md

 Working exclusively on Rails and NodeJS backed services.
 A Major part of my work included solving complex database problems coming from the requirements for fast analysis(<0.5s) of time-series data(over 500 million rows) for custom time ranges.
 Part of my contribution is:
-- Leading a team of highly skilled developers
+- Leading a team of 3 talented software engineers
 - Optimizing the load time of the main page with more than 30%
-- Speeding up the data deploys with more than 100%
+- Speeding up the data deploys more than 2x
-- Fast reaction to business-critical issues

 ### Senior Full-Stack Web Developer

 `May 2017 - May 2019`
 __[ReceiptBank](https://www.receipt-bank.com/){:target="_blank" rel="noopener"}__

-Working under "Majestic Rails Monolith" - carrying refactorings and delivering features have taught me a lot.
-Under excellent mentorship, I've learned a lot about being pragmatic and organized.
-Reviewing other people's work taught me how to express myself better.
-Part of my contribution is:
+Worked alongside the best Rubists in town, maintaining a complex platform over Rails/GraphQL/Backbone/React tech stack.
+A key aspect of my job was balancing between what's desired from the clients' point of view and what's reasonable from the technological side.
+It was a process of following the best agile practices, keeping short feedback loops, and writing durable code - all that while working fully **remote**.
+My achievements were:
+- Being part of an agile cross-functional team and delivering advanced features for top tear clients

-  - Completing full-stack refactoring of an important business UI component
+- Completing multiple refactorings of business-critical UI components
-  - Becoming a mandatory code reviewer of the company's biggest application
+- Being part of a GDPR deletion functionality in a system with over 80 database tables
+- Doing zero-downtime migrations over tenths of millions of rows
+- Improving the code's test coverage with over 10%

 ### Full-Stack Web Developer

 `June 2016 - May 2017`
 __[Tradeo](https://tradeo.com/){:target="_blank" rel="noopener"}__

-Stepping in a more responsible position, I started managing people and began contributing to the NodeJS backend services.
+Stepping in a more responsible position, I started managing people and shifted focus towards the NodeJS backend services.
 My achievements were:

- - Building from scratch in-house Content Management System as a head developer
+ - Building from scratch in-house Content Management System as a **Head developer** using Rails/BackboneJS
- - Building from scratch micro-service in NodeJS over ZMQ
+ - Starting a green-field micro-service in NodeJS utilizing ZMQ communication

 ### Junior Full-Stack Web Developer

 `July 2015 - June 2016`
 __[Tradeo](https://tradeo.com/){:target="_blank" rel="noopener"}__

-Starting as a novice with mostly academic knowledge, I was motivated and passionate about practicing software development.
+Starting as a novice with mostly academic knowledge, I was passionate working under the direct mentorship of the CTO [Bozhidar Batsov](https://github.com/bbatsov){:target="_blank" rel="noopener"} creator of [RuboCop](https://github.com/rubocop-hq/rubocop){:target="_blank" rel="noopener"}.
-Working primarily on a Rails backend with Backbone + React frontend, I took most of the offered mentorship and managed to make my way to interesting and challenging tasks:
+Working primarily on a Rails/Backbone/React tech stack.
+I took most of the offered mentorship and managed to make my way to interesting and challenging tasks:

- - Refactoring of central React components(Transactions tables) in the most dynamic part of the platform
+ - Refactoring of central/business-critical React components in the most dynamic part of the platform
- - Integrating a brand new payment provider in the Rails backend
+ - Extending the payment system with a brand new payment provider

 ## Other Projects